SHRI-RAM007/project-2/README.md

 # New project
-this project was created from local system. created by SRK.
+This project was created from local system.
+Created by SRK.